ErikRamses/quote_shipping_api/README.md

 ### 1. Start the Database (PostgreSQL)

 This project uses Docker Compose to run a PostgreSQL database.
-The configuration matches the default `DATABASE_URL` in the `.env` file.
+The configuration matches the default `DATABASE_URL` in the `.env.example` file.

-To start the database container:
+To start the database container, rename `.env.example` to `.env` and fill the required values:

 ```bash
 docker compose up -d